lopsided98/decorum/README.md

 | `FloatOrd`           | `Ord`            |

 These traits use the same total ordering and equivalence rules that proxy types do.
-They are implemented for base types as well as slices:
+They are implemented for base types as well as slices.

 ```rust
 use decorum::cmp::FloatEq;